Eager to get your results and start improving your site’s security? We get that! Here's a couple of ways to help speed up the scan.

 Our tool is doing its best to find similar pages and pages that use the same backend code and should therefore not need to crawl all pages or products on a web shop.
 This function is not 100% foolproof and we would rather have duplicates than remove legit pages, so we might still find a lot of pages on a big site.

-By using Paths, you can allow (whitelist) and disallow (blacklist) specific paths and pages.
+By using Paths, you can allow (include) and disallow (avoid) specific paths and pages.
 For example:

 Note: The more you restrict the scope, the bigger the risk to accidentally disallow something of interest, so be careful!